jaakkopee/neuronSeqSampler/README.md

 ## What Makes It Special

 - **Neural Network Audio**: Audio samples are triggered by artificial neurons with realistic activation thresholds and decay
+- **Per-Neuron Activation Functions**: Each neuron can use Linear, Sigmoid, ReLU, or Tanh activation functions independently
+- **Self-Modulating Neurons**: Neurons can oscillate and evolve automatically with configurable self-activation rates
 - **Interactive Visualization**: Real-time rendering of neural network state with curved connections and dynamic colors
+- **Weight-Based Animation**: Connections dance and vibrate only when they have meaningful weights
-- **Live Patching**: Modify network connections and parameters while the system is running
+- **Live Patching**: Modify network connections, activation functions, and parameters while the system is running
 - **Dual Recording**: Record both external audio input and internal neural network output
 - **Testing Mode**: Instant setup with pre-configured drum patterns for immediate experimentation